 A publication on economic development, “Site Selection” has named Alabama the 6th best state in terms of business climate.
 The ranking was a part of their Annual State Business Climate survey.
-Economic development in Alabama has shown a positive growth in the recent times with new capital investment totaling $4.2 billion in 2016 and between 2011 and 2016; the capital investment was $28.5 billion.
+Economic development in Alabama has shown a positive growth in recent times with new capital investment totaling $4.2 billion in 2016 and between 2011 and 2016; the capital investment was $28.5 billion.

-Some of the top brands of the world have set up company in Alabama and this includes Toyota, Mercedes-Benz, Aerojet Rocketdyne, Blue Origin, Sparks Energy, Leonardo, Lake Homes Realty, Autocar, Alabama Drydock and Shipbuilding Company, and many others.
+Some of the top brands of the world have set up companies in Alabama and this includes Toyota, Mercedes-Benz, Aerojet Rocketdyne, Blue Origin, Sparks Energy, Leonardo, Lake Homes Realty, Autocar, Alabama Drydock and Shipbuilding Company, and many others.

 Why Choose Alabama for Incorporation?